wanderwaltz/Frostbit/README.md

 * **CommonCrypto** - SHA1, MD5, Base64 as simple C functions and `NSString`, `NSData` categories for these.

-* **DataStructures** - some special case data structures such as `FRBKeyedSet` for example which is a dictionary of `NSSets` and was created for a single purpose, but still seems worthy to be included here.
+* **DataStructures** - some special case data structures such as `FRBKeyedSet` for example which is a dictionary of `NSSets` and was created for a single purpose, but still seems worthy to be included here as at some point more uses for this kind of data structure may be found.

 * **Dispatch** - GCD-related stuff and dispatching messages between objects.
 Currently contains the following:

     * *FRBDispatchFunctions* - contains GCD-based functions which implement `switch`-like constructions